-The HSS program was designed to help households at or below 80% AMI to avoid or move up out of homelessness.
-This could take the form of several services, including case management, housing search assistance, short term hotel vouchers, landlord incentives to obtain housing or avoid eviction, rental application fees, rental deposits, or utility deposits.
+The HSS program was designed to help households avoid or move up out of homelessness.
+This could take the form of short term hotel vouchers, landlord incentives to avoid eviction, utility deposits, or short term rent or pet rent payments.
 Black households (12.8% of all Texas households, 20% of renter households) are overrepresented, accounting for 35% of HSS-assisted households.
-However, if we look at individuals experiencing homelessness as the comparison group, then Black Texans (43% of the homeless population of Texas43) are slightly underrepresented.
-HSS service slightly overserved households with children.
-35.8% of those in poverty in Texas are minors44 and 35.2% of all Texas households have a related minor child45, compared to 43.8% of HSS-served households that had a minor child in it.
-Finally, HSSserved households had a disproportionately high rate of female heads of household (67.1%), compared to the population at large and the population in poverty (50.0% and 55.2%46 respectively).
-Considering the nature of the services provided by HSS, it is prudent to look at both populations to make comparisons, as some activities are targeted for individuals experiencing homelessness and some are targeted at low-income renter households working to avoid homelessness.
-With that in mind, it is difficult to draw any solid conclusions about the needs of
+However, if we look at individuals experiencing homelessness as the comparison group, then Black Texans (43% of the homeless population of Texas42) are slightly underrepresented.
+Considering the nature of the services provided by HSS, it is prudent to look at both populations to make comparisons, as some activities are targeted for individuals experiencing homelessness and some are targeted at renter households working to avoid homelessness.
+With that in mind, it is difficult to draw any solid conclusions about the needs of Texans, other than to say that homelessness and being at risk of becoming homeless is a real possibility for many low-income Texans.